marcosjom/lib-ixtli-render/README.md

 # Origin

 Created by [Marcos Ortega](https://mortegam.com/), this project aims to replace the rendering engine used by him for the last 12 years to build crossplatform visual apps.

-This is a work-in-progress, with Metal support already implemented.

 # Features